 You may not notice it but a lot of changes happen to your skin overnight.
 The skin reaches its highest temperature and becomes slightly more acidic at night.
 Clinical studies also show a significant decrease in sebum production at night.

-All of these changes cause the skin to lose its moisture and become excessively dry at night.
-Before bedtime, use serums, masks or creams that are packed with hydrating ingredients like aloe vera, ceramides or hyaluronic acid to sustain your skin’s high need for moisture at night.
+All of these changes cause the skin to lose moisture and become excessively dry.
+Before bedtime, use serums, masks or creams that are packed with hydrating ingredients like aloe vera, ceramides or hyaluronic acid to sustain your skin’s need for moisture while you sleep.

 Try our Day/Night Cream for a super hydrating morning and night moisturizer.
 Apply a dime-sized amount onto skin, massage in thoroughly and allow to absorb.